JurePotocnik/Kubernetes-deploy/README.md

 ## Docker
 Docker is "container" technology.
 It helps you run virtual servers with preinstalled programs, configurations etc.
-On your computer you can run multi docker images with different OS in it.
-If you want you can forward ports from each contaner to your externa port.
+On your computer you can run multi docker images with different OS on it.
+If you want you can forward ports from each contaner to your external port.
 In this example I will show you how to expose docker port 80(nginx) to external custom port.

 ### Registry
-If we want to install ubuntu in docker container we need to give him a path to the repository where to download the image. if we have our cusotm code in it or some private configuration we can but private registry on https://hub.docker.com/ or install our private one.
+If we want to install ubuntu in docker container we need to give him a path to the repository where to download the image. if we have our custom code in it or some private configuration we can deploy on private registry https://hub.docker.com/ or install our private one.

 ### Installation
-In this tutorial all OS will be running ubuntu 18.04.
+In this tutorial I will be running ubuntu 18.04.
 First we install OS to one of our servers.
 Than we need to install docker to run registry
 ```
 $ apt-get update && apt-get install -y apt-transport-https